Medically reviewed by Drugs.com. Last updated on Aug 18, 2020.

 • Contact lens wearers: Contains benzalkonium chloride, which may be absorbed by contact lenses; remove lenses prior to administration and wait 10 minutes before reinserting.
 Not for the treatment of contact lens irritation; do not wear contact lenses if eyes are red.

 • Appropriate use: For topical ophthalmic use only.
-To avoid eye injury and contamination, do not touch dropper tip to eyelids, surrounding area, or any surface.
+To avoid eye injury and contamination, do not touch dropper tip of the bottle or single-use container to eyelids, surrounding area, or any surface.

-Adverse events were not observed in animal reproduction studies.
 The amount of cetirizine absorbed systemically following ophthalmic administration is significantly less than when administered orally.
-If ophthalmic agents are needed during pregnancy, the minimum effective dose should be used in combination with punctual occlusion to decrease potential exposure to the fetus (Samples 1988).
+If ophthalmic agents are needed during pregnancy, the minimum effective dose should be used in combination with punctal occlusion to decrease potential exposure to the fetus (Samples 1988).

 Refer to the Cetirizine (Systemic) monograph for additional information.